omnisoho/typescript-101/README.md

 <br/>

-# Why consider TypeScript ? :thinking:
+# Why consider TypeScript ?

 * **Static typing** makes large scale applications more robust and less prone to bugs
 * **OOP concepts** such as Classes, Interfaces, Inheritance etc are supported